-410-TCM - Advanced Acupuncture Treatment of Disease 2 45 hours - 3 credits
+410-TCM - Advanced Acupuncture Treatment of Women's Health 45 hours - 3 credits

 This course will cover female physiology from both the TCM and biomedical perspectives, with emphasis on treating the pathology of menstrual cycle imbalances according to the cycle phases.
-Etiology, diagnostics methods, and gynecological interview will be covered in-depth, along with common gynecological disorders, their patterns, and acupuncture treatment, including irregular cycles, dysmenorrhea, amenorrhea, PMS, PCOS, endometriosis and heavy cycles.
+Etiology, diagnostics methods, and gynecological interviews will be covered in-depth, along with common gynecological disorders, their patterns, and acupuncture treatment, including irregular cycles, dysmenorrhea, amenorrhea, PMS, PCOS, endometriosis and heavy cycles.
 In addition, integrative treatment approaches in gynecology will be introduced and discussed.
-Students will apply diagnostic and acupuncture treatment methods learned in this course in their Clinical Externship, while incorporating methods from the Integrative TCM/Biomedical Diagnosis and Integrative Collaborative Medicine courses to develop synergistic approaches to patient care.
-The 410-TCM coursework provides the basis for the TCM/Integrative case reports written from their Externship cases, which will be presented in Integrative Clinic Forum 1.
+Students will apply diagnostic and acupuncture treatment methods learned in this course in their practice while incorporating methods from the Integrative TCM/Biomedical Diagnosis and Integrative Collaborative Medicine courses to develop synergistic approaches to patient care.

-Material Fees: \$150.00
+Material Fees:\$150.00

-412-TCM Advanced Acupuncture Treatment of Disease 3 45 hours - 3 credits
+415-TCM - TCM Integrative Oncology 45 hours - 3 credits